-Whilst the Husband and I appreciate a beautiful beach, neither of us are avid sunbathers so our dream destination has to have lots of things to do and see.
+Whilst the Husband and I appreciate a beautiful beach, neither of us is an avid sunbather so our dream destination has to have lots of things to do and see.
 We like to immerse ourselves in different cultures.

-So here are just three of my reasons why Iceland is on our family travel bucket list – and you should consider it too.
+So here are just three of my reasons why Iceland is on our family travel bucket list – and you should consider family friendly Iceland too.

 You can explore Iceland’s Geographic Wonders